Welcome!

 Please contact me in Russian, English, or Ukrainian.

-I do not speak German — and I’m not going to.
+I do not speak German — and I do not plan to.

 Sure, I can read German messages using translation tools and reply in English, but please don’t.
-It makes me nervous and uncomfortable, and honestly, it kills good communication before it even starts.
+It makes me nervous and uncomfortable.
 So, if you want to talk to me, please write in English.